 Climbing helmets are designed to protect your head from falling objects through partial destruction of the helmet materials.
 Most helmets can withstand a few small sized rocks or a couple of good sized chunks of ice, but will need to be replaced after any big hit.
 What we look for is a helmet that can hold up to the normal wear and tear of loose rocks, roofs you didn't see coming, and a normal amount of ice shelling without needing replacement.
 Should any helmet fend off a likely fatal impact, it should be replaced.

 For the most part, the heavier ABS hardshell helmets proved more durable to everyday climbing better than the lightweight foam helmets, which protect their foam with much thinner polycarbonate shells.
 The helmet that held up the best to climbing and cramming into a pack was the Black Diamond Half Dome.
 The most durable lightweight foam helmet was the Petzl Meteor, which is less prone to dings from small impacts than the other thin shelled helmets we tested.
 The two poorest examples of durability we found were the Petzl Sirocco, which we cracked simply by stuffing in a pack, and the Mammut Skywalker II, which broke before we took it out of the box likely due to vulnerably designed foam.

 Helmets have come a long way.
 Manufacturers are making better, lighter, and more comfortable options for the adventurers of today.
-The helmets in this review are specific to climbing and are meant to protect your head from falling objects at the pitch.
+The helmets in this review are specific to climbing and are meant to protect your head from falling objects during your vertical pursuits.
 We hope that this review has helped you to choose the right type of helmet for your climbing needs.
 Please read our Buying Advice article for more information on the different types that are available.

 — Luke Lydiard